A double scale fast algorithm for the transient evolution of a resonant tunneling diode: Results

 \section{Results}

-The physical parameters used for the numerical computations are gathered in the following array: \\ For all the tests, the two barriers has the same size which is equal to the size of the well.
-The data concerning the external potential are gathered in the following array:
+The physical parameters used for the numerical computations are gathered in the following array: \\ For all the tests, the two barriers have the same size which is equal to the size of the well.
+The external potential is determined by Figure \ref{figVe} and the data below: